identity security

 These attacks are distributed, and there will be many dots to connect to understand threats on the network.
 Could you look at ransomware?
 Enrolling the malware needs elevated privilege, and it’s better to detect this before the encryption starts.
 Some ransomware families perform partial encryption quickly.
 Once encryption starts, it’s game over.
 You need to detect this early in the kill chain in the detect phase.

-The best way to approach zero trust authentication is to know who accesses the data, ensure the users they claim to be, and operate on the trusted endpoint that meets compliance.
+The best approach to zero-trust authentication is to know who accesses the data, ensure they are the users they claim to be, and operate on the trusted endpoint that meets compliance.
 There are plenty of ways to authenticate to the network; many claim password-based authentication is weak.

 The core of identity security is understanding that passwords can be phished; essentially, using a password is sharing.
 So, we need to add multifactor authentication (MFA).
 MFA gives a big lift but needs to be done well.
 You can get breached even if you have an MFA solution in place.